wavestone-cdt/EDRSandblast/README.md

 ### RunAsPPL bypass

-The `Local Security Authority (LSA) Protection` mechanism, firstly introduced in Windows 8.1 and Windows Server 2012 R2, leverage the `Protected Process Light (PPL)` technology to restrict access to the `LSASS` process.
-The `PPL` protection regulates and restricts operations, such as memory injection or memory dumping of protected processes, even from process holding the `SeDebugPrivilege` privilege.
+The `Local Security Authority (LSA) Protection` mechanism, first introduced in Windows 8.1 and Windows Server 2012 R2, leverage the `Protected Process Light (PPL)` technology to restrict access to the `LSASS` process.
+The `PPL` protection regulates and restricts operations, such as memory injection or memory dumping of protected processes, even from a process holding the `SeDebugPrivilege` privilege.
+Under the process protection model, only processes running with higher protection levels can perform operations on protected processes.

-The protection level of a process is defined in its `EPROCESS` structure, used by the Windows kernel to represent processes in memory.
-The `EPROCESS` structure includes a `_PS_PROTECTION` field, defining the protection level of a process through its `Type` (`_PS_PROTECTED_TYPE`) and `Signer` (`_PS_PROTECTED_SIGNER`) attributes.
+The `_EPROCESS` structure, used by the Windows kernel to represent a process in kernel memory, includes a `_PS_PROTECTION` field defining the protection level of a process through its `Type` (`_PS_PROTECTED_TYPE`) and `Signer` (`_PS_PROTECTED_SIGNER`) attributes.

-If no EDR drivers callbacks are detected, the current process is self protected as `PsProtectedSignerWinTcb-Light`.
-This level of protection is sufficient to dump the `LSASS` process memory, with `RunAsPPL` enabled, as the `PsProtectedSignerWinTcb` signer "dominates" `PsProtectedSignerLsa-Light` (and both process are of `PsProtectedTypeProtectedLight` type).
+By writing in kernel memory, the EDRSandblast process is able to upgrade its own protection level to `PsProtectedSignerWinTcb-Light`.
+This level is sufficient to dump the `LSASS` process memory, since it "dominates" to `PsProtectedSignerLsa-Light`, the protection level of the `LSASS` process running with the `RunAsPPL` mechanism.

 `EDRSandBlast` implements the self protection as follow:
   - open a handle to the current process
-  - leak all system handles using `NtQuerySystemInformation` to find the opened handle on the current process (which correspond to the current process' `EPROCESS` structure in kernel memory).
+  - leak all system handles using `NtQuerySystemInformation` to find the opened handle on the current process, and the address of the current process' `EPROCESS` structure in kernel memory.
   - use the arbitrary read / write vulnerability of the `Micro-Star MSI Afterburner` driver to overwrite the `_PS_PROTECTION` field of the current process in kernel memory.
 The offsets of the `_PS_PROTECTION` field